Safia095/auto-annotated-portfolio/content/pages/index.md

     subtitle: >-
       Introduction to HTML:1.
 HTML Elements and Tags:   - HTML uses elements defined by tags (e.g., <tag>).
 Tags usually come in pairs: an opening tag and a closing tag.2.
-Structure of an HTML Document:*   - Doctype
+Structure of an HTML Document:   - Doctype
       Declaration:  Declares the document type and version of HTML.   - HTML
       Element: The root element containing all other HTML elements.   - Head
       Element: Contains meta-information, like the title and character set.   - Title Element: Sets the title of the webpage shown in the browser tab.
       Meta Charset Element: Specifies the character encoding for the document.
-      - *Meta Viewport Element:* Ensures the page is responsive and adjusts to different screen sizes.   - *Body Element:* Contains the content of the webpage displayed to users.### Key HTML Elements:- *Headings:* Used to create different levels of headings.- *Paragraphs:* Represents a block of text.- *Links:* Creates hyperlinks to other pages or resources.- *Images:*
+      - Meta Viewport Element:  Ensures the page is responsive and adjusts to different screen sizes.   - Body Element: Contains the content of the webpage displayed to users.### Key HTML Elements: Headings: Used to create different levels of headings.
+Paragraphs: Represents a block of text.-
-      Embeds images into the webpage.- *Lists:* Organizes content into ordered or unordered lists.
+      Links: Creates hyperlinks to other pages or resources.- Images: Embeds images into the webpage.- Lists: Organizes content into ordered or unordered lists.
     showFeaturedImage: false
     actions: []
     posts: []